Tyresta – a national park on the edge of the city

 If you would like to learn more about other national parks in Sweden we recommend a visit to our exhibition and slide shows.
 An audio guide in English and German takes you on a journey through the Swedish nature from the south to the north.
 The slide shows about Sweden’s national parks are available in English and German.
 Everything is for free!

-Every day until August 19th, at 10.00 am.
+Every Saturday and Sunday at 10.00 am.
 (We always await those arriving by bus, so the tour may be slightly delayed).
 The tour is given also in Swedish if needed.

 The walk starts at naturum (Visitors’ Centre) and will take you from the old village to the virgin forest.